forwinder15/wlamm/content/posts/2019-03-26--How-to-become-a-diesel-mechanic/index.md

 *The median annual wage for diesel service technicians and mechanics was $46,360*

 In My experience this is pretty close.
-Maybe higher Depending on where you live and certifications your have.
+Maybe higher Depending on where you live and the certifications your have.
 Benefits like health insurance, time off, holidays, uniforms, tool allowance, 401k will vary greatly depending on your employer.
 Always keep this in mind when looking.
 If you are young these things might not seem important but, I guarantee you they are.
 Weigh these things when considering a position.

 ## "The secret of getting ahead is getting started." - ***Mark Twain***

 No matter what path you take there will be challenges.
 How you handle those challenges will determine whether or not you will succeed in becoming a diesel mechanic.
 You can do it!
-And one of these paths can get you there. the only question you need to ask yourself is which would suit me and my situation.
+And one of these paths can get you there.
+The only question you need to ask yourself is which would suit me and my situation.
 Being a diesel mechanic is rewarding and often a fun job.
 I hope each one you takes the steps to becoming great techs in the future.
 Good luck!